google/fruit/extras/benchmark/README.md

 The following tables are defined:

 * `fruit_wiki.yml`: the "main" table definition, with the tables that are in Fruit's wiki.
-* `fruit_wiki_old_style.yml`: a variant of `fruit_wiki.yml` that uses the Fruit 2.x APIs, whereas `fruit_wiki.yml` uses
-  the new one.
-This is useful to visualize benchmarks of old Fruit versions that don't support the 3.x new-style API.
 * `fruit_internal.yml`: a more detailed version of `fruit_wiki.yml`, also displaying metrics that are only meaningful to Fruit developers (e.g. splitting the setup time into component creation time and normalization time).
-* `fruit_internal_old_vs_new_style.yml`: used to compare the performance of the Fruit 3.x and 2.x APIs.

 ### Manual benchmarks